Generalizing Goodstein's theorem and Cichon's independence proof: Introduction

 Since $(\Equok)_{k\in[2,\om)}$ is $\subseteq$-increasing, base transformation from $k$ to $l$ for $2\le k<l<\om$ is characterized by where $N<\om$ is assumed to be given in hereditary base-$k$ representation, so that $N[k\mapsto\om]\in\Equok\subseteq\Equol$.
 Thus, ordinals $\al\in\Esc$ can be seen as direct limit representations of natural numbers in hereditary base-$k$ representation, provided that $\mc(\al)<k$.

-In this article we generalize this mechanism to the notation system $\T$ for ordinals below Takeuti ordinal, that is, to strength $\pioneonecanod$, using fundamental sequences and machinery introduced in \cite{W26}.
-The method is generalizable to stronger notation systems that provide unique terms for ordinals and enjoy Bachmann property.
+In this article we generalize this mechanism to the notation system $\T$ for ordinals below Takeuti ordinal, that is, to the strength of the fragment $\pioneonecanod$ of second order number theory, which is the strongest of the ``big five'' theories in Simpson's book on reverse mathematics, using fundamental sequences and machinery introduced in \cite{W26}.
+The method is generalizable to stronger notation systems that provide or enable unique terms for ordinals and enjoy Bachmann property.

 Adopting the preliminaries of \cite{W26}, subsections 2.1, 2.3, and 2.5, which are summarized here in subsection \ref{prelimsec} for reader's convenience, let $\T$ be the notation system $\Tt$ for $\tau=1$ introduced there and let $\Tcirc$ be the subset of terms of countable cofinality.
-We called the system $(\Tcirc,\cdot[\cdot])$ of fundamental sequences with Bachmann property given in Definition 3.5 of \cite{W26} a Buchholz system.
-Bachmann property is a nesting property of fundamental sequences, namely that for terms $\al$ and $\be$ such that $\al[\ze]<\be<\al$ and that are not regular cardinals, we have $\al[\ze]\le\be[0]$, cf.\ Lemma 4.1 and Theorem 4.2 of \cite{W26}.
+The system $(\Tcirc,\cdot[\cdot])$ of fundamental sequences with Bachmann property given in Definition 3.5 of \cite{W26} is called a Buchholz system.
+Bachmann property is a nesting property of fundamental sequences, namely that for terms $\al$ and $\be$ such that $\al[\ze]<\be<\al$ where $\al$ is not a successor-multiple of a regular cardinal $\Omie$, we have $\al[\ze]\le\be[0]$, see Theorem \ref{Bachmannprop}.

-For compatibility reasons with \cite{Cichon1983} we need to modify the definition of fundamental sequences in \cite{W26} so that for ordinals in the class of additive principal numbers, i.e.\ ordinals in the image of $\om$-exponentiation $\xi\mapsto\om^\xi$, say $\eta$, we redefine $ (\eta\cdot\om)[k]:=\eta\cdot k$, rather than $(\eta\cdot\om)[k]:=\eta\cdot(k+1)$.\footnote{Note that with this modification Bachmann property then only holds with appropriate restriction, which we will address later.}